 Like browsing, survival of planted seedlings was largely dependent on their position on the landscape.
 Seedlings planted on a southwest aspect had the lowest survival rates, while seedlings planted on a northeast aspect had nearly complete survival, regardless of species.
 Overall, Douglas-fir seedlings had higher mortality rates than redwood.
 Mortality was highest in GS, followed by HA and HD treatments, and was lowest in LD treatments.
 Seedling survival exhibited a rise-peak-fall pattern with increasing stand density.
 This pattern was the most distinct on southwest facing slopes.
 In general, dispersed treatments gave better results than aggregated and GS treatments when trying to maximize survival and minimize the occurrence of browsing.

 These results inform forest managers implementing a conversion towards multiaged management in coast redwood stands receiving partial harvesting without site preparation or herbicide treatment of re-sprouting hardwoods.
 Presumably, a reduction in below ground competition from hardwood control would enhance survival of planted seedlings.
 However, any enhancement of seedling growth and vigor may result in elevated browsing activity.
 Specific recommendations for management include planting extra seedlings on southern slopes and in stands of lower densities such as group selection openings (in anticipation of elevated mortality), and implementing seedling protection measures (e.g., shelters, repellant, fencing) near watercourses where browsing occurs most often.

 Schneider, Kurt Anthony, "Understory light, regeneration, and browsing effects in irregular structures created by partial harvesting in coast redwood stands" (2019).
-Theses and projects.
+Cal Poly Humboldt theses and projects.
 355.